cee-studio/discord-api-bot/README.md

 # Scripting Discord API in chat is fun
 ## Invite links

-* invite me as JS script eval bot      [link](https://bit.ly/stensal) You can run pure JS scripts with limited capability to access Discord APIs
+* Invite me as JS script eval bot [link](https://bit.ly/stensal).
+  You can run pure JS scripts with limited capability to access Discord APIs

-* invite me to manage message [link](https://bit.ly/38LFRrS) Give the bot the permission to manage your server's message, you can script them
+* Invite me to manage message [link](https://bit.ly/38LFRrS).
+  Give the bot the permission to manage your server's message, you can script messages

-* invite me as admin          [link](https://bit.ly/3fN0NmD)
+* Invite me as admin [link](https://bit.ly/3fN0NmD).
   Give the bot the admin permission, so you can script all you can do manually.
   This is risky, please invite to your test servers only.